pmatsinopoulos/i18n_check_translations/README.md

 a corresponding file.
 For example, if your available locales (excluding English in the example) were `:nl` and `:gr` you would get the output in `i18n_check_translations-nl.csv` and in `i18n_check_translations-gr.csv`.

+### If you are using RSpec

+...And you want your specs to check for missing translations and fail for each key missing:

+1. Add the following to your `spec_helper`

+    require 'i18n_check_translations_rspec'

+2. Write a `spec` file with the following content:

+(assuming that you want to check against english basic locale)

+    require 'spec_helper'

+    describe 'Check for missing translations' do
+      I18nCheckTranslations::RSpec.check_for_missing_translations(self, :en)
+    end

+This will automatically create one example for each english key and will fail for those keys that are missing translation in any of the available locales (that are different to the basic locale given).

 ## Contributing

 1. Fork it ( http://github.com/<my-github-username>/i18n_check_translations/fork )